Part of the Accessibility audit

 What this check does

-SiteCurl scans every element on your pages for tabindex attributes with positive values (1, 2, 3, and so on).
-These values override the natural tab order, which follows the order elements appear in the HTML.
-Positive tabindex forces an element to the front of the tab queue, regardless of where it sits on the page.
+SiteCurl scans each tag on your pages for tabindex values above zero (1, 2, 3, and so on).
+These values override the natural tab order, which follows how tags appear in the HTML.
+A positive tabindex forces a tag to the front of the tab queue, no matter where it sits on the page.

-The check reports how many elements have positive tabindex values and shows up to five examples with their tag name and tabindex value.
-This tells you exactly which elements are overriding the natural order.
+The check reports how many tags have positive tabindex values and shows up to five samples with their tag name and tabindex value.
+This tells you exactly which tags are overriding the natural order.

-Elements with tabindex='0' (adds to normal order) and tabindex='-1' (focusable by script only) are fine and not flagged.
+Tags with tabindex='0' (joins normal order) and tabindex='-1' (focusable by script only) are fine and not flagged.
 Only positive values are a problem.

 How this shows up in the real world

-Keyboard navigation follows a predictable pattern.
-The user presses Tab, and focus moves to the next interactive element in the order it appears in the HTML source.
-Top to bottom, left to right (in left-to-right languages).
+Keyboard nav follows a clear pattern.
+The user presses Tab, and focus moves to the next item in the order it appears in the HTML source.
+Top to bottom, left to right.
 This matches what users see on screen and is easy to follow.

-Positive tabindex breaks this pattern.
-An element with tabindex='1' receives focus before everything else on the page, regardless of where it appears in the source.
-An element with tabindex='2' comes next.
-After all positive values are exhausted, the browser returns to normal source order for elements with tabindex='0' or no tabindex.
+Positive tabindex breaks this flow.
+A tag with tabindex='1' gets focus before all else on the page, no matter where it sits in the source.
+A tag with tabindex='2' comes next.
+After all positive values are used up, the browser goes back to normal source order for tags with tabindex='0' or no tabindex.

-The result is a tab order that jumps around the page: maybe a search box in the sidebar first, then a button in the footer, then finally the navigation at the top.
-The user cannot predict where focus will go next.
-Every Tab press is a surprise.
+The result is a tab order that jumps around: maybe a search box in the sidebar first, then a button in the footer, then the nav at the top.
+The user cannot guess where focus will go next.
+Each Tab press is a surprise.

-This problem gets worse as pages grow.
-A developer adds tabindex='1' to one element.
-Later, another developer adds tabindex='2' to a different element on a different page.
-Over time, the tab order becomes a maze that no one understands and no one can follow without reading the source.
+This gets worse as pages grow.
+One dev adds tabindex='1' to a tag.
+Later, a second dev adds tabindex='2' to a new tag on a new page.
+Over time, the tab order turns into a maze that no one grasps and no one can follow without reading the source.

 Why it matters

-Keyboard users rely on a predictable tab order to navigate pages.
-When focus jumps around, they lose track of where they are on the page.
-They may tab past the element they need without realizing it, or end up in a section they did not expect to visit.
+Keyboard users rely on a stable tab order to move through pages.
+When focus jumps around, they lose track of where they are.
+They may tab past the tag they need without knowing it, or end up in a section they did not mean to visit.

-Screen reader users are affected the most.
-They cannot see where focus moved to.
-They only know the current element.
-If Tab jumps from the header to the footer, they do not know they skipped the main content unless they go back and check manually.
+Screen reader users are hit the hardest.
+They cannot see where focus moved.
+They only know the current tag.
+If Tab jumps from the header to the footer, they do not know they skipped the main content unless they go back and check.

-Maintaining positive tabindex values across a site is also a developer burden.
-Every time the page changes, someone has to update the tabindex numbers.
-This is fragile, error-prone, and rarely worth the effort.
+Keeping positive tabindex values across a site is also a dev burden.
+Each time the page changes, someone has to update the numbers.
+This is fragile, error-prone, and rarely worth the work.
 The natural source order is almost always the right tab order.

 Who this impacts most

-Sites built with legacy code are the most likely to have positive tabindex values.
-Older development practices sometimes used tabindex to control form field order instead of rearranging the HTML.
-These values often persist through redesigns and template changes.
+Sites built with old code are most likely to have positive tabindex values.
+Older dev habits used tabindex to control form field order instead of fixing the HTML.
+These values often live on through redesigns and template changes.

-Sites using older form builders or page editors may inject positive tabindex values automatically.
-Some WordPress plugins from the early 2010s set tabindex on form fields as a default behavior.
+Sites using older form builders or page editors may inject positive tabindex values on their own.
+Some WordPress plugins from the early 2010s set tabindex on form fields as a default action.

-Custom web applications that tried to create specific keyboard workflows sometimes used positive tabindex to force a particular focus path.
-This made sense for the original design but breaks when the page is updated or used in ways the developer did not expect.
+Custom web apps that tried to build exact keyboard flows used positive tabindex to force a focus path.
+This made sense for the first design but breaks when the page is changed or used in ways the dev did not plan.

 How to fix it

 Step 1: Remove positive tabindex values.
-For most elements, simply removing the tabindex attribute is the fix.
-The element will fall into the natural tab order based on its position in the HTML.
-If you need an element to be focusable, use tabindex='0' instead.
+For most tags, just delete the tabindex prop.
+The tag will fall into the natural tab order based on its spot in the HTML.
+If you need a tag to be focusable, use tabindex='0' instead.

-Step 2: Reorder the HTML source.
+Step 2: Fix the HTML source order.
 If the tab order feels wrong after removing tabindex, the HTML source order does not match the visual layout.
-Fix the source order so it follows the visual flow.
-Use CSS (flexbox order, grid placement) for visual positioning instead of relying on tabindex for focus order.
+Fix the source so it follows the visual flow.
+Use CSS (flexbox order, grid) for visual placement instead of tabindex for focus order.

-Step 3: Use tabindex='0' for custom interactive elements.
-If you have a div or span that needs to be focusable (because it has an ARIA role), use tabindex='0'.
+Step 3: Use tabindex='0' for custom live tags.
+If you have a div or span that needs focus (because it has an ARIA role), use tabindex='0'.
 This adds it to the natural tab order at the point where it appears in the source.

-Step 4: Use tabindex='-1' for programmatic focus.
-If an element should only receive focus from JavaScript (like a modal dialog that opens on button click), use tabindex='-1'.
+Step 4: Use tabindex='-1' for script-only focus.
+If a tag should only get focus from JS (like a modal dialog that opens on button click), use tabindex='-1'.
 This makes it focusable by script but keeps it out of the Tab sequence.

 Common mistakes when fixing this

 Using tabindex to fix a layout problem.
-If elements tab in the wrong order, the problem is the HTML source order, not the tabindex values.
+If tags tab in the wrong order, the problem is the HTML source order, not the tabindex values.
 Fix the source so it matches the visual layout.
-Positive tabindex is a patch that creates more problems than it solves.
+Positive tabindex is a patch that creates more issues than it solves.

-Setting tabindex='1' on a 'priority' element.
-Developers sometimes add tabindex='1' to an important element like a search box.
-This makes it first in the tab order, but it also pushes every other element down.
-The user has to Tab through everything else in an unexpected order.
+Setting tabindex='1' on a 'top' tag.
+Devs may add tabindex='1' to a key tag like a search box.
+This makes it first in the tab order, but it also pushes all other tags down.
+The user has to Tab through all else in a strange order.

-Incrementing tabindex across the page.
-Setting tabindex='1', '2', '3' on consecutive elements feels organized but is extra.
-If the HTML source order is correct, these elements would already tab in that order with no tabindex at all.
+Counting up tabindex across the page.
+Setting tabindex='1', '2', '3' on tags in a row feels tidy but is overkill.
+If the HTML source order is right, these tags would already tab that way with no tabindex at all.

 Mixing positive and zero tabindex.
-Elements with positive values go first.
-Elements with tabindex='0' or no tabindex go after.
-This creates two groups with an confusing boundary between them.
+Tags with positive values go first.
+Tags with tabindex='0' or no tabindex go after.
+This creates two groups with a confusing split.
 Stick to tabindex='0' and '-1' only.

 How to verify the fix